equalitie/np1sec/doc/np1sec_tutorial.md

 void server_on_connected()
 {
     g_room = new MyRoom(this, my_username, my_public_private_key_pair);
-    // This tells the library that we're connected and it can start sending messages to the server. g_room->connect();
+    /* This function starts a handshake with other nodes connected to the server.
+It
+     * is asynchronous and thus we need to wait for the event RoomInterface::connected()
+     * before we can start altering the g_room's state (to create conversations,
+     * get invited,...). */
+    g_room->connect();
 }